 Master of Arts (M.A.) and Master of Science (M.S.)

 In the 1890's Centre set up a program of graduate studies leading to an earned Master of Arts or Master of Science degree.
 The number of students enrolled in the program was never large, with many being graduates of Centre.
 The first M.A. was awarded in 1900, and the last in 1923.
-The only person earned an M.S. degree, and that in 1904.
+Only one person earned an M.S. degree, in 1904.

 A.M. in Course